michaeljon/pipeline-builder/distrib.md

 The way we're calling variants right now (on the single ec2) is to create per-chromosome intervals of 50mbp ±20% and using those individual intervals as inputs to the GATK BQSR process.
 BQSR is a two-step process which first uses the BAM and various reference data, to construct a table of corrections.
 Those corrections are then applied to the BAM to create a quality-adjusted BAM.
 We should run some experiments to determine the value of this step as it's recommended for the GATK "best practices" workflow, but not all experiments use that workflow.

 One thing to note about using GATK for the BQSR and variant calling process - GATK is single-threaded.
 Our current pipeline takes advantage of that by running many BQSR processes in parallel on a single large compute node.
 I think keeping a smaller cluster of these compute nodes that can run many BQSR processes simultaneously might be a better approach than using many very small nodes.
 Computing the BQSR table uses around 385 seconds and applying the BQSR to the resulting BAM uses 240 seconds.
 These processes must be run serially and operate on the same input file.
-One thing of interest is that the resulting BAM after BQSR application is $2x$ the size of the input BAM.
+One thing of interest is that the resulting BAM after BQSR application is twice the size of the input BAM.

 ```bash
 # generate BQSR table